nandiniiys/3D-Visualization-of-a-Building/README.md

 ```
 python3 modelGen.py <buildingname> <numofFloors>
 ```
-An index.html file will be generated within the same folder at completion of this script run, launch the index.html file using Github pages or a python server to visualize your building.
+An index.html file will be generated within the same folder at completion of this script run, launch the index.html file using python local testing server to visualize your building.

+To use Github pages to deploy the index.html file, create a new Repository containing only the XKT and JSON files within the models folder, the src folder, and the index.html file.
+You can then activate Github pages on the new repo and use pages to launch the site.

 ## Project Information and Credits
 **Thesis Advisor:** [Professor Daniel Haehn](https://danielhaehn.com) <br/>